inkfarer/ipl-overlay-controls/scripts/README.md

 ## clear-replicants.bat

 Clears ipl-overlay-controls replicant data (Saved teams/matches/rounds, some configuration, etc.).
-Only use if you know what you are doing or you have been specifically instructed to execute this script!
+Only use if you know what you are doing, or if you have been specifically instructed to execute this script!